-The architecture of the building is intended to reinforce the experience of separation-then-reconnection.
-Entry is via an internal street-level courtyard buffered from the surrounding city.
-Using street-level grade as a metaphor for the here-and-now, visitors depart their contemporary lives, either ascending to the museum or descending to the library.
-Extending the experience of separation, the museum is housed within twelve abstract metallic cubes, screened from direct exterior views.
-Within these rooms passes the continuous archive structure, offering an approachable construction of tactile rammed earth, made of the soil of the Oregon’s various regions.
-Separated from the here-and-now by the abstract architecture of the cubes, the visitor circulates up into and through the archive structure to find locations that are of interest.
-The last room is empty, and serves to collect visitors back to the museum floor prior to exit.
-This room offers the only direct exterior view, down busy Broadway St, serving as a reminder of the here-and-now at the end of the museum-going experience.
+The architecture of the building is designed to reinforce the experience of separation from the here-and-now and facilitate the connection with historical time.
+The building is entered via an internal courtyard at street-level, buffered from the surrounding city.
+Using street-level grade as a metaphor for the here-and-now, visitors depart their contemporary lives, either ascending to the museum or descending to the below-grade library.
+Extending the separation metaphor, the museum is housed within twelve abstract metallic cubes.
+Light and air are permitted to enter, but direct exterior views are withheld.
+Within these rooms passes a structure which houses the archive.
+Constructed of rammed earth from the soil of the Oregon Country’s various regions, the archive’s tactility attracts and connects as the metallic container repulses and separates.
+The visitor circulates up, onto, and through the archive structure as desired.
+Those who follow to its end find the last room empty.
+The archive becomes a stair which begins the return to current time: as Oregonians are collected back to the museum floor they are presented with the only direct exterior view, back down busy Broadway St, as a reminder of the here-and-now.